kohalenikhil/Accenture-Virtual-Internship/README.md

 and submit as second task

 # 3rd Task:
-In this task we had to make a presentation and give it to the stakeholder and as well as i had to make some visuals using Excel.
+In this task we had to make a presentation and give it to the stakeholder and as well as i had to make some visuals or insight using any data visulization tool.

 # 4th Task:
 Whatever you have made during last task you have present to the stakeholder.